 Extended Communion Guidelines

 As part of the Reader role you are licenced to take communion to the sick, housebound and those in care homes.
-For other Communion services, there are guidelines available for clergy, Readers and parochial church councils on the provision for Extended Communion within corporate worship.
+For Church-based Communion services, there are guidelines available for clergy, Readers and parochial church councils on the provision for Extended Communion within corporate worship.
 In exceptional circumstances, the Bishop will give permission for the administration of the act of Holy Communion without a priest present.
 Please, therefore, read the Extended Communion Guidelines below.
 If you have any questions or wish to exercise this ministry please contact the Bishop’s chaplain.

 Our Handbook for Reader Ministry offers important guidance for all Readers.
 You can download it below, as well.
 Please consult the Handbook as first port of call if you have any questions.
 After that, the Deanery Wardens, Archdeaconry Wardens, the Warden of Readers and the Reader Council can offer help with questions and pastoral support.

 The Training Team of Ministry for Mission is responsible for the training of new Readers.
 There is detailed information about the process of selection and training in the Reader Handbook and on the Reader Training page.
 Ministry for Mission also puts on an extensive continuing ministerial development programme of training for Readers, clergy and other lay leaders each year.
 The training team sends the programmes to every licenced Reader around July- August each year.
 If you do not receive a copy please contact the Lay Ministries Enabler and we will be able to send a copy.
+The 2020-2021 booklet has been suspended until we are able to meet again but there are online training events listed in the calenar.

 Renewing your Licence